trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 	List of Nodes
 	List of Elements

-The header specifies the size of the mesh and the order of the polynomial that is used to define boundary curves.
+The header consists of one line if the format is ISM, two lines for the others.
+The first line for all but the ISM format include the mesh format type.
+The other line of the header specifies the size of the mesh and the order of the polynomial that is used to define boundary curves.

 	#nodes  #elements  polynomialOrder